munificent/craftinginterpreters/book/methods-and-initializers.md

 ^code slot-zero (1 before, 1 after)

-We only want to do this for methods.
+We want to do this only for methods.
 Function declarations don't have a `this`.
-And, in fact, they *must not* declare a variable named "this", so that if you write a `this` expression inside a function declaration which is itself inside a method, the `this` correctly resolves to the outer method's receiver:
+And, in fact, they *must not* declare a variable named "this", so that if you write a `this` expression inside a function declaration which is itself inside a method, the `this` correctly resolves to the outer method's receiver.

 ```lox
 class Nested {